ncatlab/nlab-content/pages/0/8/6/0/680/content.md

   Hom(C_\bullet \Delta[n], -) : Ch_\bullet + \to sSet
 $$

-factors as the identification of chain complexes with strictly abelian strict $\infty$-groupoids, followed by the functor that forgets the abelian structue and then followed by the [[omega-nerve]] operation that embeds strict $\infty$-groupoids into all $\infty$-groupoids.
+factors as the identification of chain complexes with strictly abelian strict $\infty$-groupoids, followed by the functor that forgets the abelian structure and then followed by the [[omega-nerve]] operation that embeds strict $\infty$-groupoids into all $\infty$-groupoids.

 =--